top of page

 There is a story behind and within everything I shoot, and I simply want to witness it and remember it beautifully.
 What that looks like practically is to be as aware as I can be of that story before going into the shoot.
 The more I know beforehand, the more present I can be within the moment and the more authentically I can capture it.

-When it comes to style, I lean on composition, dramatic lighting, and color theory to drive my work.
-My biggest inspiration is Steve Mccurry, a National Geographic documentary photographer.
-Most of my inspiration comes from a similar vein as his work, with a shooting style flavored similar to the free-spirited artists Estherscanon and Kara Layne Becker.
+When it comes to style, my work leans toward expansive, natural elements and timeless coloring, intentionally using composition and detail to tell the whole picture artfully.
+I am especially drawn to the raw connection humanity has to nature, so I tend to catch my subjects there.
+My biggest inspiration is Steve Mccurry, a National Geographic photojournalist.
+Most of my inspiration comes from other photojournalists using natural elements, street photography, wide-angle photography, and cinema.
 I edit my photos to enhance the beauty that is already there--not to alter it.
 I use true-to-life colors and tones to keep the images timeless and emotive, while still leaving room for creative freedom and experimentation.
 During the editing part of the process, I often find myself mediating on the story offered to me to create the finished gallery.
 It's not only a great honor, but a joy to commemorate beauty and meaning in this life and to share it with those who are willing to trust me.
-My work is intentional up until the last moment, and the stories I work with are not easily forgotten afterwards--they become a little part of me.
+My work is intentional up until the last moment and the stories I work with are not easily forgotten afterwards--they become a little part of me.

 P A I N T I N G